sje30/schol2018/innovations.md

-According to recent surveys, life scientists across many domains believe there is a "reproducibility crisis" in science: i.e. many key findings in publications are either not independently verified, or fail verification when it is done [@Baker2016-wr].
-The traditional publishing system must take some responsibility for these low levels of reproducibility.
-However, here we list four encouraging developments that should promote reproducibility.
+According to recent surveys, life scientists across many domains believe there is a "reproducibility crisis" in science: i.e. many key findings in publications are either not independently verified, or fail verification when it is attempted [@Baker2016-wr].
+The traditional publishing system must take some responsibility for these low levels of reproducibility, \points{R1.2}*as authors feel under intense pressure to publish to avoid being scooped (see below).
+Further, space limitations imposed by print journals inhibit adequate method descriptions, with key details relegated to supplementary information which is rarely scrutinised to the same degree as the main paper.*  However, here we list four encouraging developments that should promote reproducibility.

 **Preregistration papers** typically describe the introduction and methods sections of a study, and are peer-reviewed *before* the study